 Check other facts on children and families with Explore Data

-*NEW PUBLICATION* Keeping Track of New York City’s Children: 2022
+*DATA BOOK* Keeping Track of New York City’s Children: 2022

 For over 76 years, Citizens’ Committee for Children of New York has refined an approach to child advocacy that is rooted in the facts.
 Through this flagship publication, "Keeping Track of New York City’s Children," we further this mission by informing government officials, philanthropic organizations, local service providers, and New Yorkers at-large about child and family well-being in every community across the city.
 This data book aims to present facts, shed light on progress gaps and inequities stemming from structural discrimination, and demonstrate the importance of public policy and budget decisions on the lives of New York City’s children and families.